PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks: Preliminaries

+\paragraph{Threat Model.} We adopt the canonical white-box active-party threat model of~\cite{jiang2022comprehensive} and extend it from the standard two-party setting to an $N$-party VFL system with a trusted coordinator.
+The active party $P_{\mathrm{act}}$ owns features $\mathbf{x}_{\mathrm{act}}$ and labels, while passive parties $P_{\mathrm{pas},i}$ hold complementary features $\mathbf{x}_{\mathrm{pas},i}$ ($i=1,\ldots,N-1$).
+Each party computes local logits, which the trusted coordinator aggregates into the confidence vector $\mathbf{c}$.
+A complete description of our two-party VFL training and inference workflow is provided in Appendix~D.

-We also adopt the white-box active-party threat model from \cite{jiang2022comprehensive}, extended to the $N$-party case.
-In this model, the adversary, embedded in $P_{act}$, has access to the full joint VFL model, its own input features, and the confidence vector returned at prediction time.
-The adversary’s objective is to reconstruct the private features held by one or more passive parties.
-We adopt this threat model and the attacks from~\cite{jiang2022comprehensive} as they represent state-of-the-art feature inference methods that exploit confidence scores to infer private features, ensuring our evaluation is both rigorous and comparable to prior work.
+The adversary resides in $P_{\mathrm{act}}$ and has white-box access to the joint VFL model, its own features $\mathbf{x}_{\mathrm{act}}$, and the released confidence vector.
+Its goal is to reconstruct the private features $\mathbf{x}_{\mathrm{pas},i}$ of one or more passive parties, enabling direct comparison with established feature-inference benchmarks~\cite{jiang2022comprehensive}.